YonatanBalassiano/YonatanBalassiano/README.md

 <h3> 💻 &nbsp;About Me </h3>

-✔	2nd-year student at Ben Gurion University earning a bachelor's degree in computer science ✔	Looking for a job opportunity as a developer
+✔	2nd-year student at Ben Gurion University earning a bachelor's degree in computer science.

+✔	Looking for a job opportunity as a developer.

 ✔	Problem solver, self-taught.
-Have a high level of independence ✔	Hard worker, diligent and responsible
+Have a high level of independence.

+✔	Hard worker, diligent and responsible.

 <hr />